-However, labour exploitation on construction sites has been common for decades, especially in environments where the workers may be part of a syndicate of a cooperative.
-Examples from other projects within the region have shown that there can be instances forced labour, labour with poor contracting conditions, or lacking processes in place to manage such elements.
+However, labour exploitation on construction sites has been a common practice for decades, especially in environments where the workers may be part of a syndicate of a cooperative.
+Examples from other projects within the region have shown that there can be instances of forced labour (including bonded labour), child labour, labour with poor contracting conditions, or lacking processes in place to manage such elements.
 Therefore, potential risks exist regarding the above and are expected to be more prevalent at lower ends of the Project hierarchy, particularly for sub-contractors and agency/contracted manpower that may need to be engaged.